-You can do whatever you like with them – while legally the copyright stays with me as the photographer, you can print until your heart is content without consulting me first.
-Each of my packages includes the high-resolution files on DVD.
+You can do whatever you like with the images I give you – you can print until your heart is content without consulting me first.
+Each of my packages includes the high-resolution files on USB.
 I don’t watermark or otherwise alter my images either (I think it just looks ugly).

 – Can you make us an album?